RaspAP/raspap-webgui/README.md

 Detailed manual setup instructions are provided [on our wiki](https://github.com/billz/raspap-webgui/wiki/Manual-installation).

 ## 802.11ac 5GHz support
-RaspAP provides an 802.11ac wireless mode option for supported hardware (currently the RPi 3B+/4) and wireless regulatory domains.
+RaspAP provides an 802.11ac wireless mode option for supported hardware (currently the RPi 3B+/4 and compatible Orange Pi models) and wireless regulatory domains.
 See [this FAQ](https://github.com/billz/raspap-webgui/wiki/FAQs#80211ac) for more information.

 ## Supported operating systems
 RaspAP was originally made for Raspbian, but now also installs on the following Debian-based distros.